jonatasbaldin/jonatasbaldin.github.io/_posts/2016-02-04-finally-zabbix-3.md

 You can see all new features in Zabbix 3 in the [documentation page](https://www.zabbix.com/documentation/3.0/manual/introduction/whatsnew300) or the [release page](http://www.zabbix.com/rn3.0.0rc1.php).
 In my humble opinion, I listed the biggest changes:

-* **Frontend Redesign**: IT LOOKS BEATFIUL!
+* **Frontend Redesign**: IT LOOKS BEAUTIFUL!
 The look and feel provided by the old web frontend was like websurfing in mid 2000's.
 Now, the monitoring power is combined with a good and smooth web application.
 * **Encyrption and Authentication**: All traffic between Server-Proxy-Agent is now encrypted out of the box.
 No need to VPN anymore.
 * **Forecasting and Trend Prediction**: Zabbix should now tries to preddict resource utilization in the future, telling when values will reach its threshold.
 * **Sharing**: Possibility to share maps, screens and slideshows.